Undergraduate programs in nutrition and/or dietetics

 Internships are available to enhance the student experience at the University of Akron.
 Current partnerships exist with local food industry to provide the experience needed to help students thrive in their career.
 Every aspect of FEN – its mission, courses, core competencies, and internships – was developed in partnership with experts in the food industry.
 National food companies, local food producers, and professional food industry organizations continue to provide support and input.

 Dietetic majors could augment their Dietetics degree by completing both the dietetics requirements and requirements for a degree in Food and Environmental Nutrition.
 Students who have met the course requirements for a dietetic internship, but who do not wish to complete an internship, would be able to complete this degree option in approximately two additional semesters for a degree in Food and Environmental Nutrition.
 Students in this degree program would follow the Dietetic program coursework from freshman through the third year to establish a strong scientific base for the Food and Environmental Nutrition degree.
 A minimum of 128 credits are required to graduate from this program.

-- A. No. Students must have a 3.0 or better GPA in their first year of courses, 32 semester hours, and 1st year courses completed for admittance into Nutrition/Dietetics.
+No. You will need a 3.0 or better GPA in your first year of courses, 32 semester hours, and first-year courses completed for admittance into Nutrition/Dietetics.